JunShern/moral-uncertainty/docs/main.md

 ## Submissions

-To participate, please email your submission to `junshern@berkeley.edu` with the following:
+To participate, please email your submission to `moraluncertainty@mlsafety.org` with the following:
 - Use email header `Moral Uncertainty Submission`
 - Email text should be
     ```text